 Block Island, Watch Hill, Newport, Montauk, Narragansett, Cape Cod Bay and Southern Rhode Island's Premier Light Tackle & Fly Fishing Guide Service.

 Block Island, Watch Hill, Newport, Narragansett, Cape Cod Bay, Montauk and Fishers Island Fly Fishing and Light Tackle Charter Guides in Rhode Island.

-RI Captains Greg Snow and John Tondra are a light tackle and Fly Fishing charter guide service on Block Island, Watch Hill, Newport, Narragansett, Cape Cod Bay, in Rhode Island.
+RI Captains Greg Snow and John Tondra are a light tackle and Fly Fishing charter guide service on Block Island, Watch Hill, Newport, Narragansett, Cape Cod Bay, and all of coastal Rhode Island.
 Also Montauk Point and Fishers Island in New York.